IBM/Education-SelfService-AI-Chatbot/README.md

 ## Description
 It is the year 2020 and students are experiencing a new way of life when it comes to getting an education.
-They are having to self-serve to fulfill their academic needs.
-Having access to an intelligent chat bot will help faciltate that process.
-This pattern shows how to build a self-service platform that is applicable to not only education, but HR or other industry areas.

-Changed the content flow a bit using some of the content above.
-It is the year 2020 and students are experiencing a new way of life when it comes to getting an education.
 Students are realizing they need to adopt a proactive and self-service mindset in to fulfill their academic needs.
 An intelligent chatbot that helps students find and access learning content supports this new self-service model.
-This pattern shows users how to build a self-service chatbot not only for education, but also for any other industries where users need to find information quickly and easily
+This pattern shows users how to build a self-service chatbot not only for education, but also for any other industries where users need to find information quickly and easily.

-Using Watson Assistant, we will define a dialog to handle conversations between a student and course providers.
-Students will ask for course recommendations that includes details about available course subjects.
-We further enhance the conversation responses by using Watson Discovery via the Watson Assistant Search skill.
-Natural Language Understanding (NLU) is introduced in this pattern to complement Watson Discovery's accuracy extracting custom fields for entities, concepts and categories.

-Changed the content flow a bit using some of the content above.
 Using Watson Assistant, this pattern defines a dialog that a student and a course provider might experience as a student searches for learning content.
 Students can input grade-level and academic topics question, and the chatbot responds with course recommendations and learning content links.
 The conversation responses are further enhanced by using Watson Discovery and the Watson Assistant Search skill.
 Natural Language Understanding (NLU) is introduced in this pattern to complement Watson Discovery's accuracy by extracting custom fields for entities, concepts, and categories.

 ### What is an Assistant Search Skill?